In this tutorial, you will learn how to send search results from the HCA Data Explorer to Terra and how to run a basic workflow with that data.

 Note the blue Terra button at the bottom left which will let us load this workflow in Terra.
 Click on the button and load the workflow into your workspace.
 Once you have, Terra will ask you to select an input to this workflow:

 On this screen, we want to select a single file from the data that we exported and find the MD5 checksum of that file.
-Make sure that the Process single workflow from files radio button is selected (so that we only calculate the checksum of a single file) and then select the file you want to checksum by clicking on the Attribute text field in the row with the inputFile variable.
-(It is highlighted with a red box in the screenshot above.)
+Make sure that the Process multiple workflows radio button is selected, then choose a single file to process by navigating to Select Data > Choose specific rows to process.

 When you come back, refresh the page.
 Hopefully, your workflow will be done running.
 If it is, you will seem something like this: